 If you’d like to find out more about snooting and other lighting techniques, James is also available for one on one underwater photography courses.
 For more information about course availability and/or other items available for rent or purchase from the Photo Center, contact us.

-Are you ready to dive into the Lembeh Strait?
-Stay at Lembeh Resort and enjoy the wonders of the Lembeh Strait in comfortable accommodation with a touch of luxury.
-Our secluded location on Lembeh Island, combined with our exclusive service and exquisite dining make Lembeh Resort a wonderful home away from home in North Sulawesi.
-For more information, or to make a reservation contact us at: reservations@LembehResort.com
+Are you ready to dive into the wonders of the Lembeh Strait?
+Stay at Lembeh Resort and indulge in the marvels of the Lembeh Strait while enjoying comfortable accommodations with a touch of luxury.
+Our secluded location on Lembeh Island, combined with exclusive service and exquisite dining, provides a remarkable home away from home in North Sulawesi.